 A bit less mainstream, youtube and the hyperwebnet is filled with great examples of what is called ‘stage tango’.
 You probably will have seen a little of this in movies or music videos.
 It pretty much does what it says on the tin.
 It’s danced by professional dancers on stage to an audience and it is not for the faint hearted.
 ‘Stage tango’ is a gravity defying, risqué, exhibitionist kind of tango.
 Do not try this at home, unless of course you’re a natural gymnast.

 The main difference between the different types of tango lies in whether the dance is choreographed or improvised.
 Screen and stage tango is choreographed – there is no leading and no following – and is meant to be viewed by an audience.
 On the other side, the ‘original’ tango salon from Buenos Aires is improvised and is danced in a social setting – parties called ‘milongas’.

 For Argentines, tango is a way of life.
 It is an expression of their culture and it represents their heritage.
 By keeping tango alive, Argentine people are paying homage to their ancestors, as well as enjoying themselves in the process.
 Tango is a monument, the symbol of a nation’s creativity, expressivity, individuality and identity.
 It also is a source of deep pride and who can blame them – what a great thing to be known for.

-And to me, Tango is poetic, disciplined, addictive, unpredictable, passionate, authentic… Forget about the stereotype that pretends that men lead and women follow.
+And to us, Tango is poetic, disciplined, addictive, unpredictable, passionate, authentic… Forget about the stereotype that pretends that men lead and women follow.
 Tango is a two-way dialogue.
 It is about a physical, emotional and spiritual encounter between two people who can communicate wholly without words.
-Read more about what is Tango to me.
+Read more about what is Tango to us.